bertmelis/bertmelis.github.io/_posts/2022-08-23-1-RHEL9-and-msmtp.md

 ADD src /rpmbuild/rpmbuild/SOURCES/
 ```

 Breakdown of the Containerfile: We start from the same base system as we're going to run the result on.
 Next, we enable extra repos to be able to find msmtp's dependencies and the developer tools.
-(Red Hat call this CRB or CodeReady Linux Builder repository.)
+(Red Hat calls this CRB or CodeReady Linux Builder repository.)
 We're then able to install everything we need to build the rpm.

 All that's left is to prepare the directory structure and copy/add all the files.